-We believe that we are not a PRC resident enterprise and therefore we are not subject to PRC enterprise income tax reporting obligations and the dividends paid by us to holders of our ADSs or ordinary shares will not be subject to PRC withholding tax.
-However, if the PRC tax authorities determine we are a PRC resident enterprise for enterprise income tax purposes, we may be required to withhold a 10% withholding tax from dividends we pay to our non-PRC enterprise shareholders and a 20% withholding tax from dividends we pay to our non-PRC shareholders may be subject to PRC tax on gains realized on the sale or other disposition of ADSs or ordinary shares if such income is treated as sourced from within the PRC.
-It is unclear whether our non-PRC shareholders would be able to claim the benefits of any tax treaties between their tax residence and the PRC in the event we are treated as a PRC resident enterprise.
+We believe that we are not a PRC resident enterprise and therefore we are not subject to enterprise income tax reporting obligations and the interest paid by us to holders of Notes and dividends paid by us to holders of our ADSs or ordinary shares will not be subject to PRC withholding tax.
+However, if the PRC tax authorities determine we are a PRC resident enterprise for enterprise income tax purposes, we may be required to withhold a 10% withholding tax from the interest and/or dividends we pay to non-PRC resident enterprises that are holders of our ADS or ordinary shares as result of conversion of Notes, and a 20% withholding tax from interest and/or dividends we pay to non-PRC resident enterprises that are holders of Notes and that are holders of our ADS or ordinary shares as result of conversion of Notes.
+In addition, the holders of Notes who are non-PRC residents may be subject to PRC tax on gains realized on the sale or other disposition of Notes or the ADSs or ordinary shares upon the conversion of Notes if such income is treated as sourced from within the PRC.
+It is unclear whether the holders of Notes who are non-PRC residents would be able to claim the benefits of any tax treaties between their tax residence and the PRC in the event we are treated as a PRC resident enterprise.
 See "Risk Factors-Risks Relating to Doing Business in China-It is unclear whether we will be considered a PRC 'resident enterprise' under the PRC Enterprise Income Tax Law and, depending on the determination of our PRC 'resident enterprise' status, our global income may be subject to the 25% PRC enterprise income tax, which could have a material adverse effect on our results of operations" in the accompanying prospectus.